sofiayoon/webscrape-scripts/README.md

 # webscrape-scripts
-Simple Python Web Scraping Scripts for Practice!
+Simple Python Web Scraping Scripts for Practice

 I use Python and Beautiful Soup for some simple web scraping!